-The application has four main tabs:
+The application has five main tabs:

-- The Setup Tab: Is used to setup the instrument and monitor real-time measurements (see Figure 5). - The Records Tab: Is used to download, display and export the data from the Vibration Sentry RT (see Figure 6). - The Spectrum Tab: Is used to display real-time power spectra from the Vibration Sentry RT (see Figure 7). - The Static Tab: Is used to monitor the static accelerations along the three axes and optionally to launch the calibration procedure (see Figure 8).
+- The Setup Tab: Is used to setup the instrument and monitor real-time measurements (see Figure 5). - The Records Tab: Is used to download, display and export the data from the Vibration Sentry E (see Figure 6). - The Spectrum Tab: Is used to display real-time power spectra from the Vibration Sentry E (see Figure 7). - The Static Tab: Is used to monitor the static accelerations along the three axes and optionally to launch the calibration procedure (see Figure 8). - The Alarm Tab: Is used to setup audible and email alarms.
+The PC must stay connected for the alarms to work (see Figure 9).